AhmedNadar/code_saas/README.md

 * Deployment to Heroku

-* Strip payments and subscription
+* Stripe payments and subscription

+* Authintication using Devise

 * and more to come...